theshevon/COMP10001/Tutorial Notes & Slides/week3_notes.md

    * **string**
       * A sequence of characters
       * `"High School Musical is a misunderstood franchise."`
-      * Can be defined within single('') or double quotes("")
+      * Can be defined within single `''` or double quotes `""`
-         * If you've defined your string using double quotes, and want to use double quotes within the string itself, ensure that you use the escape(\\) character.
+         * If you've defined your string using double quotes, and want to use double quotes within the string itself, ensure that you use the escape `\` character.<br/>
          `sentence = "In a state of utter frustration, Troy screamed, \"BASKETBALL, OR THEATRE???!!!\""`<br/>
          `# (Try running this on Grok!)`
          *  ↑ Vice versa for strings defined using single quotes